Rescue Engineering

 Rescue Engineering (RE) is an interdisciplinary bachelor's- and master's degree at the Technical University of Cologne since 2002 and at the Hamburg University of Applied Sciences (bachelor only) since 2006, this academic degree prepares for working at fire brigades, emergency medical servicees or other aid organisations.

 University

-Rescue Engineering has existed since 2002, the preconditions being the allgemeinen Fachhochschulreife a work experience of four month.
+Rescue Engineering has existed since 2002.

 Rescue Engineering is a full-time study with lectures and interns.
 Support and many assistant professors come from the Institut für Notfallmedizin and the professional fire brigades.

 Curriculum

 The curriculum is similar to industrial engineering, fielded in parts of engineering, economics and social science.

 The basics cover the subjects of chemistry, physics, mathematics, mechanics, materials science, electrical and measurement engineering.